spacetelescope/cosmo/docs/source/monitors.rst

 Target Acquisition Monitors
 ---------------------------
-The goal of the Target Acquisition monitors is to assist in cases of failed acquisitions as well has keep track of performance order to identify any systematic trends or issues with COS target acquisitions.
+The goal of the Target Acquisition monitors is to assist in cases of failed acquisitions as well as keep track of performance order to identify any systematic trends or issues with COS target acquisitions.

 ACQIMAGE Monitor